 Keeweb makes it very simple to store your passwords.
 You can use a complex password to encrypt your password file.
 Keeweb also allows you to encrypt a file with a key file, which I do not recommend.
 If someone obtains your key file, all it takes is a single click to unlock your passwords file.

 To create a new password simply click the ‘+’ sign and you will be presented all entries to fill up.
 You can create more entries if you want.

 Keeweb has a library of icons so that you can find any particular password entry easily.
 You can change the color of icons, download more icons and even import icons from your computer.
 When talking about finding passwords the search comes very handily.

 Passwords of similar services can be grouped so that you can find them all at one place in one folder.
 You can also tag passwords to store them all in different categories.

 If you like light themes like white or high contrast then you can change theme from Settings > General > Themes.
 There are four themes available, two are dark and two are light.

-I have already posted about two other Linux password managers, Keepass and Encryptr and there were arguments on Reddit, and other social media.
-There were people against using any password manager and vice-versa.
-In this article I want to clear out that it is our responsibility to save the file that passwords are stored in.
-I think Password managers like Keepass and Keeweb are good to use as they don't store your passwords in the cloud.
-These password managers create a file and you can store it on your hard drive or encrypt it with apps like VeraCrypt.
-I myself don't use or recommend to use services that store passwords in their own database.
+I previously discussed two other Linux password managers, Keepass and Encryptr, and there were debates on Reddit and other social media.
+There were those who were opposed to using any password manager, and vice versa.
+In this article, I’d like to emphasise that it is our responsibility to save the file in which passwords are stored.
+Password managers such as KeePass and Keeweb are recommended because they do not store your passwords in the cloud.
+These password managers generate a file, which you can save to your hard drive or encrypt with apps such as VeraCrypt.